Winter has come, but as usual Sydney is in complete denial.

 No need to go the whole hygge and build a giant stone fireplace to burn logs in.
 For starters it will just look like a sad black hole in the room when it’s not being used from September to June, plus they’re uber-inefficient, cause pollution and are consequently subject to strict council regulations.

 Here at Design Plus Drafting, we recommend smarter solutions such as taking full advantage of the orientation of your home.
 For example, increasing the size of north-facing windows lets in more precious rays from the winter sun, while modern high-performance glazing can work wonders keeping the resulting warmth in.
 Motorised awnings or external blinds can then be utilised in summer to shade these same windows.
 Prefer the look of fixed awnings?
 We can calculate what design will allow in the low winter sun while providing shade in high summer, using software that predicts where shadows fall at different times of year.
 Yup, draftsman superpowers.

-Insulation in roofs and ceilings, walls and even floors is an effective barrier against heat loss – and heat gain when the mercury rises – so is another element that we encourage our customers to integrate into their building plans.
-Materials with a high thermal mass – such as concrete slab floors – also store heat during the day and re-release it on chilly nights.
-And if you need advice on what soft furnishings can enhance your home’s cold-weather comfort, have a chat to our resident interiors specialist about curtains, rugs and all things snuggly.
+Insulation in roofs and ceilings, walls and even floors, is an effective barrier against heat loss—and heat gain when the mercury rises—so is another element we encourage our customers to integrate into their building plans.
+Materials with a high thermal mass—such as concrete slab floors—also store heat during the day and re-release it on chilly nights.

-Still think you don’t need to factor winter into your home design?
+Still think you need not factor winter into your home design?
 You know nothing, Jon Snow.